misathemeb/misathemeb.github.io/README.md

 I am using Codecademy Pro as my learning platform and would like to share some projects as I am introduced to new concepts.
 The projects I will be posting are up for code review and feedback.
 For now, I will be posting HTML/CSS/JavaScript and Python projects.

-Note: Each language will be specified on a corresponding repository title suffix.
+Note: Each language will be specified on a corresponding file title suffix.